chrisspiegl/alfred-flatten-folder/README.md

 3. Then you can enter `Flatten Folder` and press <kbd>Enter</kbd>.
 4. You will be presented with some dialog windows so you actually have to confirm!

 ## Related

+* [More Alfred Workflows](https://github.com/chrisspiegl/alfred-workflows) - My Alfred Workflow Directory
-- [alfy](https://github.com/sindresorhus/alfy) - Create Alfred workflows with ease
+* [alfy](https://github.com/sindresorhus/alfy) - Create Alfred workflows with ease